dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/panel.png)

-They are a lot cheaper (around $50), and give you a massive area to work with.
+They are a lot cheaper, and give you a massive area to work with.

 ![Alt text](photos/space.jpeg)